9 Things to do in Annecy France in a day

 Getting lost on the way to Château d’Annecy sure has its charm <3

-If you hover over the map, you’ll immediately realise how huge Lake Annecy is.
+If you hoover over the map, you’ll immediate realise how huge Lake Annecy is.
 Surrounded by not one but five of the French mountains, the view of the lake with the hills at the backdrop is simply incredible.
 If you can, have a slow walk along the lake at sunset or sunrise.
-The mix of colour and their reflexion in the crystal clear water provides the most relaxing atmosphere you can imagine.
+The mix of colour and their reflexion in the crystal clear water provides the most relaxing atmosphere you can image.
 Whether you’re winding down from your tour or just jetting off to explore, filling up your eyes with the views will charge you up for hours!

 You really can’t rush through these views, can you?!